CoderKaustab/cdc-pipeline/README.md

 <br>

 ### Monitoring: ###

+1. Using the following command we can check the bin log read by the Debezium connector:

-1. bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic offset-storage-topic --from-beginning => Monitor Debezium
+    => bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic offset-storage-topic --from-beginning
+        {"file":"mysql-bin-changelog.000381","pos":120410681,"row":1,"snapshot":true}
+        {"file":"mysql-bin-changelog.000382","pos":396495,"row":1,"snapshot":true}

+   The Kafka server and the topic details can be configured in the pipeline file -> source.source_config.config.bootstrap.servers, source.source_config.config.offset.storage.topic

-2. You can check the latest CDC items on - http://localhost:8084/
+   You can also check the latest tails from - http://localhost:8084/mysql-rds-connector-v12/tail on the browser.

+2. You can check the "received=", "struct ---->", "Data Changed with Operation" in the log of the application.